About the Georgetown India Initiative

 - Scholarships: Generate funds to endow scholarships for Indian students.

-- Study Abroad: Provide more study abroad, service, and internship options in India.
+- Study Abroad: Provide more study abroad, service, research, and internship options in India.

-- Student-Professionals Dialogue: Outreach activities that provide avenues of professional interaction with members of India’s policy community and equip students to contribute to this process.
+- Student-Professional Dialogue: Sponsor outreach activities that provide avenues of professional interaction with members of India’s policy community and equip students to contribute to this process.

 Creating Knowledge for Service